How to Watch USMNT Vs. Japan: Start Time, Preview, More

-How to watch USMNT vs. Japan: Start time, preview, more originally appeared on NBC Sports Washington
+How to watch USMNT vs. Japan: Start time, preview, more originally appeared on NBC Sports Chicago

 Just two games remain for the U.S. men’s national team before the 2022 FIFA World Cup in November.